richmondu/libpybraintree/README.md

 3. Then once user completes the payment, frontend sends NONCE string instead of payerID
    - Paypal - payer id, payment id
    - Braintree - nonce

+### Instructions:

+1. Link BrainTree (sandbox) to the Paypal (sandbox) developer account
+   -  If you dont have a Paypal sandbox account yet, refer to https://github.com/richmondu/libpypaypal
+   -  The transaction histories will appear on both Braintree and Paypal accounts.

+2. Create plans in Braintree (Seating plan)
+   -  Ex.
+Basic10, Pro30, Enterprise50

+3. Copy the Braintree configuration in braintree_config.py

+4. Run braintee_manager.bat
+   -  This will open up a Google Chrome browser running index.html and run braintree_manager.py application

+5. Note: When a customer buys a plan for a device, <b>2 BrainTree subscriptions are created</b> both pointing to one of the 3 plans above:
+   -  <b>1 for the prorated current month</b> , charged immediately, one cycle only, same plan but with discount based on the remaining days of the month
+   -  <b>1 for succeeding recurring months</b>, charged every 1st day of the month, infinite cycle